The official blog of the Lung Institute.

-Stem Cell Therapy: A Promising Option
+Cellular Therapy: A Promising Option

 Issues with COPD and sleep often go hand in hand.
 COPD dramatically alters the lives of those affected by it, often in how they sleep.
 Recharging our bodies during sleep is critical to physical and mental health, and any prolonged disruption of sleep will have detrimental effects on the body and mind over time.

-Although COPD has no cure, new discoveries are made in the field of stem cell research.
+Although COPD has no cure, new discoveries are made in the field of cellular research.
 As the scientific community continues to delve into the mysteries of the human body, the Lung Institute brings these advancements to the public in the form of real treatments that have helped many people with chronic lung disease improve their lives.

 If it’s time to make a change in your life or the life of someone you love who has a progressive lung disease, the Lung Institute may be able to help with a variety of cellular therapy options.
 Contact us at (800) 729-3065 today to find out if you qualify for cellular therapy.
 Meanwhile, we wish you sweet dreams and a good night’s sleep.